Kendrick Lamar Drops ‘Section.80′ Album—Today in Hip-Hop

 The production of the Section.80, primarily executed by TDE's resident production team, Digi+Phonics, with help from Terrace Martin and J. Cole among others, is continually impeccable.
 A 16-track album that's plentiful in resourcefulness, takes on a profusion of different moods, from soulful and jazzy, to atmospheric and electronic, all the way to bass heavy, southern bounce.

-If contemporary hip-hop desperately needed a perpetual breath of fresh air unveiled into its atmosphere, this initial effort from the budding emcee hailing from Compton, California is exactly that and more.
-An immaculate marriage of elite production and unblemished lyrical content, Section.80 is the first complete component to what is one man’s ongoing profound legacy, which is currently unfolding right in front of this generation’s eyes.- Michael Blair
+If contemporary hip-hop desperately needed a perpetual breath of fresh air unveiled into its atmosphere, this initial effort from the budding emcee hailing from Compton, Calif. is exactly that and more.
+An immaculate marriage of elite production and unblemished lyrical content, Section.80 is the first complete component to what is one man's ongoing profound legacy, which is currently unfolding right in front of this generation's eyes.
+Now, seven years later, K. Dot is one of hip-hop's biggest stars and Section.80 stands as a phenomenal stepping stone. - Michael Blair